Here you can download the object_reference_cameras.zip add-on file (requires Blender 2.8 or later)

 Before using this tutorial, you should install Reference Cameras add-on in your Blender (Here is a description how to do it).

+In the description below I am using the original (simpler) version.
 This add-on groups utilities for managing cameras that I use for “fitting” my models into reference photos.
 (You can use a high-resolution photo as a precise reference, just like the scale drawing.
 See Part 1 and Part 2 of the tutorial that I wrote on this subject).

 Fig. 1. and Fig. 2 show an example of such a model fitted into reference photo: